autumnleaves123/info-2300-final-project/documents/design-plan.md

 **Website Requirements:** As requested, the website includes an About page which states the mission of the club, and a Meet the Board page to list all members of the current executive board.
 We've also included a gallery to display the images that you have shared with us, and a resources page that provides links to the ASL PowerPoint.
 In addition, the admin portal will allow you to make changes to the website without having to access the code.

 **Additional Features:** We have implemented a feed that would supplement the weekly newsblasts sent out by the club.
 You will be able to add links and attachments to the posts.
-The learning page with the ASL animations should also be an interesting learning/teaching tool.
+As discussed, the feed will only display the most recent 10 posts.
+The learning page with the animations should also be an interesting learning/teaching tool for ASL.
 We've also implemented listserv forms (on the home and contact pages) that allow users to add themselves to the CUDAP listserv, and a messaging form where feedback will be directed to the CUDAP mailbox.

 **Admin Portal:** As discussed during our meeting, you will be able to access the admin portal by typing in **login.php** after your website's URL.
 The username and password are as follows: